Matii96/unifig/packages/core/README.md

 }
 ```

-### Subtemplates
+### Nested Configuration

 <a name="templates_subtemplates"></a>

-They allow to keep config structure organized by grouping inseparable properties and allowing reusing of them.
+Allows to keep config structure organized by grouping inseparable properties and allowing reusage of them.
 The subtemplate itself is declared just as regular template, including option to nest further subtemplates in it.

 ```ts
 export class AppSettings {